Delta T is a term that gets thrown around in the HVAC field quite a bit, but what does it really mean, what is its purpose, and does it really matter?

 The first step to understanding Delta T is to look at it in terms of a mathematics or physics equation where Delta or the symbol “Δ” represents “change in” and “T” represents “Temperature”.
 Simply put, Delta T is a change in temperature typically displayed in the following equation:

-The first measurement is taken in the return air duct a few feet prior to the evaporator coil and the second measurement is taken in the supply air duct a few feet after the evaporator coil.
-After those dry bulb temperature measurements are read, we assign the return temp as T1 and the supply temp as T2.
+The first measurement is taken in the return air duct a few feet prior to the evaporator coil, and the second measurement is taken in the supply air duct a few feet after the evaporator coil.
+Temperature sensor placement is critical as it is important to only measure air that has crossed the indoor coil, which is free of gains caused by unwanted infiltration.
+It is not recommended to take measurements from return and supply registers as the air will likely be mixed with attic air due to compromised ducts.
+After taking our dry bulb temperature measurements, we assign the return temp as T1 and the supply temp as T2.

-For example, the temperature in the return duct may read 72°F (T1) while the temperature at the supply may be 53°F (T2).
+For example, the temperature in the return duct may read 74°F (T1) while the temperature of the supply may be 54°F (T2).

-You can write this as ΔT = 19°F or Delta T = 19°F and either would both be correct.
+You can write this as ΔT = 20°F or Delta T = 20°F and either would be correct.

 At this point, we have covered how to find the Delta T, but it is still critical to understand what the Delta T should be and how to apply it in terms of servicing an A/C system.

 At the beginning of this article, I explained that Delta T is used to estimate the overall efficiency of the system and is measured while checking the refrigerant charge.
-In an ideal situation, the target for Delta T for a single or two speed compressor system in cooling mode is between 18 to 21°F, however there are many factors to consider when looking at the final Delta T reading that may have nothing to do with the refrigerant charge of a given system.
+In an ideal situation, the target for Delta T for a single or two speed compressor system in air conditioning mode may be between 18-21°F, however there are many factors to consider when looking at the final Delta T reading that may have nothing to do with the refrigerant charge of a given system.
 Those factors include:

 · SEER Rating